Ronlin1/GP2/README.md

 |🔸|ARIHO GERALD   	 |22/U/21723/PS	   |2200721723  |
 |🔸|SSEMAGANDA GEORGE|	   22/U/3847/EVE| 2200703847 |

+### ⚡ PROJECT SUMMARY _ OUR UNDERSTANDING
+Based on the given requirements, the project is to develop a to-do application using the Django framework for the back-end and JavaScript, HTML, and CSS for the front-end.
+The application should allow users to create and manage daily or weekly lists of tasks, mark tasks as completed or skipped, and set reminders for specific tasks via email notifications.
+The application should also allow users to delete tasks and automatically remove tasks older than seven days.

+In terms of user stories, the project can be broken down into several stories including user account creation, task creation and management, task completion and skipping, task reminders, task deletion, and task auto-removal.
+Each story can be further broken down into implementation tasks such as creating database models, building user interfaces, implementing email notifications, and configuring deployment settings.

+To implement this project, an agile software development framework such as Extreme Programming (XP) will be used.
+The development team will work collaboratively to prioritize user stories, estimate and plan implementation tasks, conduct iterative development, and continuously test and deploy the application.

+The development process will be divided into sprints, each lasting approximately one to two weeks, with each sprint focusing on delivering a set of user stories.
+The project plan will be updated after each sprint to reflect progress made, issues encountered, and any changes to the scope or timeline.

+Overall, the project aims to deliver a user-friendly and functional to-do application that meets the given requirements and adheres to best practices for software development.

 ### ⚡ DEFINED APP PARAMETERS
 In this project, we shall create a To Do App with the following parameters as set by Dr. Peter W in project submission.<br>
 - [ ] *The app should allow the user to create and manage a list of tasks.*<br>